 No member of the examining committee can be in conflict of interest with the candidate.
 Conflict of interest is defined as a personal or family relationship with the candidate and/or vested interest in the thesis or research for personal or financial gain.
 Further the Chair, External Examiner, and at least one other examiner must be 鈥榓rms-length鈥 to the candidate (e.g., must not have a prior supervisory relationship, must not have co-authored with or co-presented with the candidate).
 Provided the conditions above are satisfied, members of a candidate鈥檚 supervisory committee are eligible to be thesis examining committee members.
 Further, the supervisor must be arms-length from the external examiner (i.e., does not hold a current grant with nor has published with the external examiner within the past five years).

+i.
 Passed: A thesis is passed if it is acceptable in its present form or pending minor revisions, and its defence at the oral thesis examination was satisfactory.
 A thesis may be passed if no substantive changes are required.
 Changes in the form of corrections of typographical or grammatical errors, minor modifications to the thesis, editorial revisions to improve clarity and revisions to clarify results, findings or conclusions, or the like, may be recommended with a thesis classified as passed.
-A list of the required revisions must be provided by the Chair to the candidate and the supervisor and the completion of the revisions must be certified to the School of Graduate Studies and Postdoctoral Affairs by the thesis supervisor or other designated person.
+A list of the required revisions must be provided by the Chair to the student and the supervisor, and the completion of the revisions must be certified to the SGSPA by the thesis supervisor or other designated person.

+ii.
 Passed with Major Revisions: A thesis is passed with major revisions if it is not acceptable in its present form or pending minor revisions but could be acceptable pending major revisions.
-Major revisions could include, for example, rearticulation and repositioning of research purpose, substantive integration of new literature, significant additions or revisions to conceptual framework, methodology, results, and/or discussion.
-In cases of portfolio or manuscript theses, a passed with major revisions outcome may be assigned if one or more of the manuscripts requires major revisions.
-A result of passed with major revisions does not require a second oral examination; however, all revisions must be completed within 4-months (i.e., one term).
-All required major revisions must be documented by the Chair and certified to the School of Graduate Studies and Postdoctoral Affairs by those whom the examining committee deem responsible for oversight of the major revisions.
-A minimum of two members of the thesis examining committee are responsible for overseeing the major revisions.
+Major revisions could include, for example, rearticulation and repositioning of research purpose, substantive integration of new literature, major additions or revisions to conceptual framework, methodology, results, and/or discussion.
+In cases of portfolio or manuscript theses, a passed with major revision outcome may be assigned if one or more of the manuscripts requires major revisions.
+A passed with major revisions may not require revaluation of the written thesis by the whole examining committee.
+Revisions must be certified to the SGSPA by those whom the examining committee deem responsible for oversight of revisions.

-Referred: A thesis is referred if it is not acceptable in its present form and, after extensive revision by the candidate, requires re-examination by the PhD oral thesis examining committee.
-For example, a thesis will be referred if it requires substantive changes such as rewriting a substantial portion of the thesis, substantial reinterpretation, reanalysis or recalculation of data or findings, or additional research in order to attain acceptable standards of coherence and integrity in argument and presentation.
-The committee will reconvene and hold another oral thesis examination of the revised thesis.
+iii.
+Referred: A thesis is referred if it is unacceptable in its present form and/or requires re-examination by the PhD oral thesis examining committee.
+For example, a thesis will be referred if it requires substantive changes such as rewriting a chapter, reinterpretation, reanalysis or recalculation of data or findings, or additional research in order to attain acceptable standards of coherence and integrity in argument and presentation.
+The committee may decide to reconvene the examining committee and hold another oral thesis examination of the revised thesis.

-The examining committee may also use the Referred category if it determines that the oral thesis examination itself, either separate from or in conjunction with the written thesis, is unsatisfactory.
-This means that the candidate did not adequately present and defend the thesis and its underlying assumptions, methodology, results, and conclusions in a manner consistent with the degree being sought.
-Following the second oral thesis examination, the committee must then return a decision of either Passed or Failed; Passed with Major Revisions or Referred outcomes are not options.
+The examining committee may also use the referred category if it determines that the oral thesis examination itself, either separate from or in conjunction with the written thesis, is unsatisfactory.
+This means that the student did not adequately present and defend the thesis and its underlying assumptions, methodology, results and conclusions in a manner consistent with the degree being sought.
+In such cases, a second oral thesis examination must be held, and the committee must then return a decision of either 鈥減assed鈥 or 鈥渇ailed".

 Attendance & Remote Participation: It is preferred that all examiners and the candidate being examined are physically present at Queen鈥檚 University for the oral thesis examination.
 However, in certain circumstances, it is acceptable for the oral thesis examination to be scheduled so that a member or members, or all members, and/or the candidate being examined could participate in the oral thesis examination remotely using some method of videoconference or teleconference or online meeting arrangement (e.g., via Zoom, Teams, etc.).
 Arrangements for the use of remote access services must be made by the graduate department/program.